SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

 **Note:** Instacart is a real company that’s made their data available online.
 However, sensitive contents (such as prices and customers information) have been fabricated for the purpose of this project.

 ## Folders:
+Here you will find a list of folders contained in the repository, along with a short description.

+- **Instacart basket analysis:** the main

 ## Dataset: